 - 2–3 bay leaves

-- 2 Tablespoons kosher salt, more to taste
+- 2 teaspoons kosher salt, more to taste

 - Place your meat, bones, and all the other ingredients in a 6-8 qt dutch oven (other other stock pot) and cover with water.

 - Cover, reduce heat, and let it simmer for a minimum of 1 hour but up to 6 hours (the longer you simmer, the more flavorful it will be).

 - Taste and add additional salt, as needed, until reached desired flavor.

 - Strain and place broth in mason jar for storage or use to make soup.